-We could be subject to product liability lawsuits based on the use of budoprutug or any product candidates we may develop in clinical testing or, if obtained, following any such product's marketing approval and commercialization.
-Product liability lawsuits brought against us or any of our future collaborators could divert our resources and attention, require us to cease clinical testing, cause us to incur substantial liabilities or limit commercialization of budoprutug or any product candidates we may develop.
+We could be subject to product liability lawsuits based on the use of our product candidates in clinical testing or, if obtained, following our products' marketing approval and commercialization.
+Product liability lawsuits brought against us or any of our future collaborators could divert our resources and attention, require us to cease clinical testing, cause us to incur substantial liabilities or limit commercialization of our product candidates.

 We are exposed to potential product liability and professional indemnity risks that are inherent in the research, development, manufacturing, marketing and use of biotechnology products.
-Currently, we have no products that have been approved for commercial sale; however, the use of budoprutug or any product candidates we may develop by us and any collaborators in clinical trials may expose us to liability claims.
-We will face an even greater risk if a product candidate is approved by regulatory authorities and introduced commercially.
+Currently, we have no products that have been approved for commercial sale; however, the use of our product candidates by us and any collaborators in clinical trials may expose us to liability claims.
+We will face an even greater risk if product candidates are approved by regulatory authorities and introduced commercially.
 Product liability claims may be brought against us or our partners if any product candidate we develop allegedly causes injury or is found to be otherwise unsuitable for human use during product testing, manufacturing, marketing or sale.
 Any such product liability claim may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 Such claims could be made by participants enrolled in our clinical trials, patients, health care providers, biotechnology companies, our collaborators or others using, administering or selling any of our future approved products.
-If we cannot successfully defend ourselves against any such claims, we may incur substantial liabilities or be required to limit commercialization of budoprutug or any product candidates we may develop, if approved.
+If we cannot successfully defend ourselves against any such claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.